What is the smallpox vaccine?

 Who should not get the smallpox vaccine?

 Anyone younger than 18 or older than 65 should not receive the vaccine except in an emergency outbreak.
 Children younger than 12 months should not receive the vaccine.
 It should not be given to anyone who has an allergy to the vaccine or certain antibiotic medicines.
 These include neomycin, streptomycin, polymyxin B, and chlortetracycline.
-Ask your caregiver if you should get the vaccine.
+Ask your healthcare provider if you should get the vaccine.

 What happens when I receive the smallpox vaccine?